RevenueCat/purchases-roku/README.md

 1. Make sure your project has been enabled to create Roku apps.
 If you're not sure, talk to your RevenueCat contact.
 2. Open the RevenueCat dashboard, select your project, and click on "Add app".
 3. Select "Roku Store", enter your app's name and the Roku Pay API key you can find in https://developer.roku.com/rpay-web-services
+4. Once the app is created, click on the "Roku Server to Server notifications settings", copy the "Roku Push Notification URL" which start with "https://api.revenuecat.com/v1/incoming-webhooks/roku-pay-jwt-notification" and paste it in the Push notifications URL section in the same page where you found the Roku Pay API key.
-4. Once the app is created, click on "Public API Key" and copy over the value which should start with "roku_XXXXXX".
+5. Click on "Public API Key" and copy over the value which should start with "roku_XXXXXX".
 You will need it to configure the SDK later.

 # How to install the SDK